If people are to lead active lives through a regular habit of sailing, they need to

 Safety culture is critical to ensuring safe activity on the water.
 It is difficult and time consuming to get right, but you know it when you see it.

-The scope of a safety management system is defined by the type of organisation you are and the duty of care that results, your organisation’s policy for safety on the water, and other policies that impact on what you do and how you do it
+The scope of a safety management system is defined by the type of organisation you are and the duty of care that results.

 To manage risk you need to carry out risk assessments – identifying the hazards, assessing the risk to the people involved and identifying ways to control the risk as far as is reasonably practicable.

-Sailing is, in part, an equipment-based activity, no more so than for disabled people.
+Sailing is, in part, an equipment-based activity.
 Equipment increases independence and control but does need to be used properly.
-A lack of access creates barriers, disables people and makes activity less safe.
-So consider the facilities and equipment you use to get people on the water.